tinywall/twitterwide/README.md

 ![Step 1](/Screenshots/Step 3.png "Step 2")

 Step 4:
-It will open up a file broswer, navigate to your source of darkgoogle folder and select.
+It will open up a file broswer, navigate to your source of twitterwide folder and select.
 ![Step 4](/Screenshots/Step 4.png "Step 2")

 Step 6: